Improved estimations of stochastic chemical kinetics by finite state expansion: Introduction

-FSE is realized by means of a systematic translation of a chemical reaction network (with arbitrary propensity functions) into an expanded one which features additional species and modified reactions.
+Here we present finite state expansion (FSE), an analythical method that keeps track discretely of only a user-defined subset of the state space while collapsing the rest as a continuous approximation.
+In particular, the state space to be tracked discretely is determined by a parameter that specifies the maximum allowed population level for each species.
+FSE is a systematic translation of a stochastic reaction network with arbitrary propensity functions into an expanded one with additional species and modified reactions.
 Specifically, each tracked discrete state is represented as a new auxiliary species; the original set of reactions is transformed such that the dynamics of the auxiliary species are coupled with those of the original species, whose role is to buffer the probability mass that falls out of the state space that is tracked.
-In this respect, {FSE} can be seen as a mass-preserving variation to the well-known finite state projection method, which truncates the state space~\cite{doi:10.1063/1.2145882}.

 FSE enjoys two useful properties.
-The first concerns its \emph{soundness}, in the sense that any expanded chemical reaction network is stochastically equivalent to the original one.
-In other words, their master equations can be put in exact correspondence with each other.
-This is formally done by proving a result of aggregation for Markov chains known as ordinary lumpability~\cite{BuchholzOrdinaryExact}.
-It essentially states that the state space of the expanded network can be projected onto a lower-dimensional one which still satisfies the Markov property and which turns out to correspond to the original network.
-Importantly, such exact correspondence does not carry over to the respective DREs of the original and the expanded networks.
+The first concerns its \emph{soundness}, in the sense that any expanded network is stochastically equivalent to the original one: the state space of the expanded network can be projected onto a lower-dimensional one that still satisfies the Markov property, according to~\cite{BuchholzOrdinaryExact}, and which turns out to correspond to the original network.
+Such correspondence does not carry over to the respective DREs of the original and of the expanded networks.
 Indeed, any expansion arising from a strict subset of the discrete state space will lead to a DRE with more equations, which can be interpreted as refining terms for the mean estimates.
-We demonstrate this experimentally with a number of case studies taken from the systems biology literature.
 Our second theoretical contribution is a result of \emph{asymptotic correctness}, stating that if every discrete state is tracked then the DRE of the expanded network corresponds to the master equation.